Nuisance Function Tuning and Sample Splitting for Optimally Estimating a Doubly Robust Functional: Setup

 Although we do not analyze the following estimator (which has been now thoroughly analyzed elsewhere \cite{robins2008higher}), we provide the last rung of the ladder for the sake of completeness and also to benchmark our somewhat simpler estimators compared to existing ones.
 In particular, to further reduce the bias of the first-order estimator and achieve rate optimality in low regularity regimes, higher-order bias corrections can be performed \cite{robins2008higher, robins2017minimax, robins2017higher}.
 In this regard, Robins et al. \cite{robins2008higher} showed that one version of a second-order sample split estimator of $\psi(\bbP)$ is given by

-It has been shown that $\hat{\psi}^{\mathrm{IF,2}}_k$ is rate optimal for a suitably chosen resolution $k$ and smoothness level $\gamma$ provided that one tunes $\hat{p}^{(1)}$ and $\hat{b}^{(1)}$ so that they are rate optimal.
-In fact, one can be agnostic about the tuning of $\hat{p}^{(1)}$ and $\hat{b}^{(1)}$ by performing further bias corrections on $\hat{\psi}^{\mathrm{IF,2}}_k$ even under the case where the design density is unknown (see Robins et al. \cite{robins2017higher} and Remark 7 in Liu et al. \cite{liu2017semiparametric}).
-However, our work considers a different estimation strategy based on optimally tuning estimators of $p$ and $b$ for downstream inference on $\psi$ when using plug-in and first-order estimators.
+It has been shown that $\hat{\psi}^{\mathrm{IF,2}}_k$ is rate optimal for a suitably chosen resolution $k$ provided that one tunes $\hat{p}^{(1)}$ and $\hat{b}^{(1)}$ so that they are rate optimal.
+In fact, one can be agnostic about the tuning of $\hat{p}^{(1)}$ and $\hat{b}^{(1)}$ by performing further bias corrections on $\hat{\psi}^{\mathrm{IF,2}}_k$ (see Robins et al. \cite{robins2017higher} and Remark 7 in Liu et al. \cite{liu2017semiparametric}).
+However, our work considers a different estimation strategy based on optimally tuning estimators of $p$ and $b$ for downstream inference on $\psi(\bbP)$ when using plug-in and first-order estimators.